divio/divio-cloud-docs/reference/docker-docker-compose.rst

 The ``docker-compose.yml`` file
 ===============================

+In order to do something useful with containers, they have to be arranged - *orchestrated* - as part of a project, usually referred to as an 'application'.

+There are multiple ways of orchestrating a Docker application, but Docker Compose is probably the most human-friendly.
+It's what we use for our local development environments.

-In order to do something useful with containers, they have to be arranged as part of a project, usually referred to as an 'application'.
-This is what a ``docker-compose.yml`` file does, specifying what images are required, what ports they need to expose, whether the have access to the host filesystem, what commands should be run when they start up, and so on.
+To configure the orchestration, Docker Compose uses a ``docker-compose.yml`` file.
+It specifies what images are required, what ports they need to expose, whether thy e have access to the host filesystem, what commands should be run when they start up, and so on.

 .. _docker-compose-local: